 [See here for the source.]

-One problem with this account is that it attributes the naming, not to Robert Bell, but to a member of the Orange Order (a militant Protestant Christian group formed in Ulster, Ireland in the late 1700s).
-Since the name Lady Evelyn was in use by the Geological Survey of Canada by 1888, this Lady Evelyn would have been no more than nine when her name was chosen.
+One problem with this account is that it attributes the naming not to Robert Bell but to a member of the Orange Order (a militant Protestant Christian group formed in Ulster, Ireland, in the late 1700s).
+Since the name Lady Evelyn was used by the Geological Survey of Canada by 1888, this Lady Evelyn would have been no more than nine when her name was chosen.

-In the end, it seems far-fetched that this Evelyn is the answer to the question given that it would be so obscure that no one would even have known that a statement was being made by naming the lake after her.
-Clearly, the tourist alone would not have been able to do any map labelling!
+In the end, it seems far-fetched that this Evelyn is the answer to the question.
+It is so obscure that no one would even have known that a statement was being made by naming the lake after her.
+The tourist alone would not have been able to do any map labelling!
 Is it possible that Bell, on meeting this Orange Order member who was visiting the Temagami area, decided that his suggestion made sense?
-More research into Bell’s religious background may explain why Bell, the son of a Scottish Presbyterian clergyman, would feel so compelled to honour some Anglo-Irish peer’s nine-year-old daughter by naming a lake after her!
+More research into Bell’s religious background may explain why Bell, the son of a Scottish Presbyterian clergyman, would feel compelled to honour some Anglo-Irish peer’s nine-year-old daughter by naming a lake after her!